IShowSpeed celebrates major YouTube milestone by body slamming Kai Cenat - Dexerto

 So going into his marathon stream with Kai Cenat to beat Minecraft in hardcore mode, you’d expect some unhinged moments from the duo and of course, a solid 45 hours in, it’s quite clear the pair is in disarray.

-On the bright side for Speed, he hit a major milestone on YouTube, reaching 28 million subscribers on his channel, a feat he decided to celebrate by slamming Kai into the ground.
+On the bright side for Speed, he hit a major milestone on YouTube in the middle of it all, reaching 28 million subscribers on his channel, a feat he decided to celebrate by slamming Kai into the ground.
+Naturally.

-As the pair played their Minecraft stream, they paused so Speed could celebrate hitting 28 million, with Kai coming into his room to tell folks to subscribe.
+As the pair continued their Minecraft stream, they paused so Speed could celebrate hitting 28 million subscribers, with Kai coming into his room to tell folks to boost the numbers up quickly.

 “Look, his voice is f***ed up right now, everybody sub the f**k up right now,” Kai told Speed’s viewers.

-The moment Speed hit 28 million subs, he proceeded to do a backflip, grab an excited Kai by hit shirt (the excitement turned into fear very quickly), and proceeded to body slam right into the ground.
+The moment Speed hit 28 million subs, he proceeded to do a backflip, grab an excited Kai by his shirt (the excitement turned into fear very quickly), and proceeded to body slam him right into the ground.

 Speed then shouted with a very well-timed confetti canon popping and doing his favorite siu celebration while barking.